JHU-PL-Lab/www-fpse/lecture/more-modules.md

 #### `include`

 * `include` is pretty straightforward, it "copies/pastes" one module or module type's definitions inside a new definition.
+* We used this in the earlier homeworks so you already saw it.
+* It is a bit like inheritance in O-O languages
 ```ocaml
 # module Sized_set = struct
   include Simple_set